 Activities undertaken by the committee will ensure representation of all categories of interest that relate to the subject matter.

 The process will ensure that any individual or organization within DOE who believes that an action or inaction of the committee causes unreasonable hardship or potential harm is provided the opportunity to have a fair hearing of their concerns.

-The CSAC will report on construction safety policy and guidance related activities to the Director of the Office of Worker Safety and Health Policy (HS-11) on a frequency that is appropriate to the activity and consistent with program needs.
+The CSAC will report on construction safety policy and guidance related activities to the Director of the Office of Worker Safety and Health Policy (AU-11) on a frequency that is appropriate to the activity and consistent with program needs.